jacob-moses/jacob-moses.github.io/cv.md

 ##### Instructor

+\	Introduction to the History of Medicine, MA-level\	Fall 2021

 \	The History of Medicine in Place (with Graham Mooney), MA-level\	Spring 2021

 \	Medical Humanities and Social Medicine in Practice (with Joseph Carrese, Jeremy Greene, Graham Mooney, Carolyn Sufrin, Gail Geller), MD-level \Spring 2021